 How to Get Around in Nanchang China

-Walking and taking the subway are the easiest and most popular ways to get around in China.
+Walking and taking the subway are the easiest and most popular ways to get around, and wish I had known more about public transit before going to China.

 There are bikes to rent and they obviously have their own form of Uber but unless you know Chinese or have the apps it would be very difficult.
 I was able to get around just using the subway for almost two months.
 It’s usually super cheap and the stops aren’t usually that far apart so it’s super easy to navigate your way around.
 Buses are also another option!